mciocchi/atomic_d6/README.md

 Characters subject to a Malus receive only a Half Bonus to Aspects that are affected by the Malus.

-If the Feat that they are attempting is already tangental and also subject to a Malus, their Bonus is further reduced to 1/3, rounded.
+If the Feat that they are attempting is already tangental and also subject to a Malus, their Bonus is further reduced to 1/3, rounded up.

 For instance: because of his slashed arm, Kaelion receives a Malus to Swordsmanship, and he only gets a 1/2 Bonus to it until his arm heals.